New pubs opening soon

 Sigered, King of Essex, Basildon

-The place name Basildon is Saxon in origin, meaning ‘Beorthel’s Hill’.
-During the seventh century, the area was part of the Kingdom of the East Saxons, now referred to as the Kingdom of Essex.
+As a place name, Basildon’s origin is Saxon, meaning ‘Beorthel’s Hill’.
+During the 7th century, the area was part of the Kingdom of the East Saxons – now referred to as the Kingdom of Essex.
 It was then one of the seven Anglo-Saxon kingdoms of England.
-From c604 to c616, it was ruled by King Sebert, who is thought to have been buried at Great Burstead, now part of the Basildon District.
-The last King of Essex was Sigered, who reigned from 798 to 825.
+During c604–616, it was ruled by Sebert, thought to have been buried at Great Burstead, now part of the Basildon district.
+The last King of Essex was Sigered, reigning during 798–825.